AchilleSalaun/starter-academic/content/home/experience.md

 Marc-Olivier Buob, and Yohan Petetin.

 This thesis is two-fold.
-On one hand, we proposed a structure, called DIG-DAG, able to store online causality chains observed within log.
+On the one hand, we proposed a structure, called DIG-DAG, able to store online causality chains observed within log.
 On the other hand, we compared analytically the expressivity of two popular generative models:
 Hidden Markov Models and Recurrent Neural Networks.

-Apart the theoretical work, my thesis shows a strong applied component.
+Apart from the theoretical work, my thesis shows a strong applied component.
 Indeed, Anne, Marc-Olivier and I implemented our DIG-DAG related algorithms into a Python 3 module, which has been at the core of a collaboration with Nokia's business units.